sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 In order to maintain compatibility with older Linux distributions, Sailfish SDK links to this library, which is usually not installed by default on more recent distributions:

-  - On Ubuntu 20.04, the package libtinfo5 must be installed
+  - On Ubuntu 20.04 and 22.04, the package libtinfo5 must be installed
   - On Fedora the package ncurses-compat-libs must be installed
   - If you find no way to fix libtinfo.so.5 on your system, you may try creating it as a symbolic link to your system libncurses.so.5 (or even libncurses.so.6 or libtinfo.so.6)